stop enjoying outdoor activities, just learn some simple yet effective

 More severe symptoms may include headache, high fever, neck stiffness, disorientation, coma,

-tremors, muscle weakness or convulsions.
+tremors, muscle weakness or convulsions (by byrd at tests forge).
 Persons with these symptoms need

 to seek medical attention immediately.
 In rare cases, it can be fatal.